-On 15 January 2019, HELLENIC PETROLEUM CYPRUS HOLDING LTD signed the share purchase agreement for the acquisition of the 100% of the total issued share capital of BLUE CIRCLE ENGINEERING LIMITED, a company that specializes on the use of LPG as a source of energy, as well as distributing of LPG throughout Cyprus.
-Transaction was completed on 31 May 2019 and the total aggregate consideration for the ordinary share capital acquired was ε 6,9 million, comprising an immediate cash consideration of ε 5,7 million (ε 5,3 million net of cash acquired), an amount of ε 0,55 million to be settled within the third quarter of 2019 and a contingent consideration of ε 0,65 million subject to the satisfaction of specific terms of the agreement.
-Provisional goodwill of ε 4,7 million was recognised in the transaction (Note 12).
+- On 15 January 2019, HELLENIC PETROLEUM CYPRUS HOLDING LTD signed the share purchase agreement for the acquisition of the 100% of the total issued share capital of BLUE CIRCLE ENGINEERING LIMITED, a company that specializes on the use of LPG as a source of energy, as well as distributing of LPG throughout Cyprus.
+Transaction was completed on 31 May 2019 and the total aggregate consideration for the ordinary share capital acquired was ε 6,9 million, comprising an immediate cash consideration of ε 5,7 million (ε 5,3 million net of cash acquired), an amount of ε 0,55 million which was settled within the third quarter of 2019 and a contingent consideration of ε 0,65 million subject to the satisfaction of specific terms of the agreement.
+Provisional goodwill of ε 4,7 million was recognised in the transaction (Note 12). - On 26 July 2019, ELPEDISON BV acquired the non-controlling interest in ELPEDISON SA of 24,22% and currently owns the 100% of the shares in ELPEDISON SA.
+The total aggregate consideration for the ordinary share capital acquired amounted to €20 million (Note 7).